Preschool (Pre-K) & Kindergarten Entrance

 EACHS Head Start

 EACHS Head Start offers a preschool program for three-year-old children and four-year-old children.
-Children must be three years old prior to July 1 or four years old prior to July 1 of the current school year.
+Children must be three years old prior to July 1 or four years old prior to July 1 of the school year in which they apply.

 Hampshire County Universal Preschool Program